-A udit Risk Management assurance Planned audit work Fi Financial statement issues and risks 1 Management override of controls N/A Detailed testing of journal entries.
-ISA 240 requires that audit work is planned to consider the risk of fraud, which is presumed to be a significant risk in any audit.
-This Review of significant management estimates and evaluation of the impact of any variability in key assumptions. includes the risk of management override of controls in order to change the position disclosed in the financial statements.
+A udit Risk Management assurance Planned audit work Fi Financial statement issues and risks 1 Risk of management override of controls ISA 240 requires that audit work is planned to consider the risk of fraud, which is presumed to be a significant risk in any audit.
+This includes consideration of the risk of management override of controls in order to change the position disclosed in the financial statements.
+Owing to the nature of this risk, assurances from management are not applicable Detailed testing of journal entries.
+Review of significant management estimates and evaluation of the impact of any variability in key assumptions.
 Focused testing of accruals and prepayments.
-Evaluation of significant transactions that are outside the normal course of business.
+Evaluation of significant transactions outside the normal course of business.
 Substantive testing of transactions after the year end to confirm expenditure and income has been accounted for in the correct financial year.
-2 Risk of fraud over income Income is closely monitored and Analytical procedures on RVJB has a number of funding sources which includes income generation.
-The extent of income means that, in accordance with discussed at budget monitoring meetings.
-Significant differences from actuals compared to projected income are income streams.
-Detailed testing of revenue transactions focusing on the areas of greatest risk.
+2 Risk of fraud over income/expenditure ISA 240 presumes a risk of fraud over income, which is expanded to include fraud over expenditure in the public sector by the Code of Audit Practice.
+The majority of Scotland Excel's income is in the form of annual funding from member Expenditure is closely monitored and discussed at budget monitoring meetings.
+Significant differences from actuals compared to projected expenditure are investigated.
+Analytical procedures over areas of expenditure.
+Detailed testing of expenditure transactions focussing on areas of greatest risk.